intentionally-left-nil/lvm-autosnap/README.md

 For example, all snapshots controlled by lvm-autosnap contain the lvm tag `lvm-autosnap:true`.
 Similarly, the [snapshot group](#snapshot-groups) is determined by the `group_id:UUID` lvm tag

+## Systemd initrd

+By default, arch uses busybox to perform early initialization.
+You can switch to use [systemd for the initrd](<https://www.freedesktop.org/software/systemd/man/bootup.html#Bootup%20in%20the%20Initial%20RAM%20Disk%20(initrd)>) by adding the [systemd hook](https://wiki.archlinux.org/title/Mkinitcpio#Configuration) to your mkinitcpio.conf HOOKS section.
+To have lvm-autosnap work in this environment, you MUST also add the `base` hook so that there's a shell inside of initramfs.
+Otherwise you'll get "No such file or directory" errors when booting

 ## Debugging

 To debug issues with lvm-autosnap, you can set the kernel command-line argument: `rd.log=all`